King Receives Australian FM, Urges Unified International Position To Stop Israeli Aggression On Gaza

-At the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty noted the importance of ensuring that Gazans return to their homes, reaffirming Jordan's rejection of displacing Palestinians in the West Bank and Gaza.
+At the meeting, attended by HRH Crown Prince Hussein, His Majesty noted the importance of ensuring that Gazans return to their homes, reaffirming Jordan's rejection of displacing Palestinians in the West Bank and Gaza, according to a Royal Court statement.

 The King also reiterated Jordan's rejection of any plans to separate Gaza and the West Bank, as they must both be part of the Palestinian state, and warned of the disastrous consequences of the war's continuation.